mhsnook/msnook.xyz/README.md

 form or each page that might require one.
 It accepts either a single message or an array, and hides itself when empty.
-So for both LoginChallenge and ErrorList, you can simply drop the component wherever you want it and not worry about conditions, as long as you instantiate useState hooks for `user` and `errors`, the components will figure out whether they're needed.
+So for both LoginChallenge and ErrorList, you can simply drop the component wherever you want it and not worry about conditions; the components will figure out whether they're needed.

 For the sake of easy navigation, Component and Lib files are allowed to contain several functions or components, so e.g. we have `lib/auth.js` with all the